Authentic pho ga takes some time. Takes some attention to detail. But it’s worth it. This is one of the world’s greatest chicken noodle soups.

 - Refrigerate until ready for use.
 If you refrigerate you can skim the fat and reserve.
 That way you can add a tsp or so per bowl as they do in Vietnam.

 - When ready to serve heat the broth to just below a boil and add the fish sauce.
 This is where the final seasoning happens.
-Your broth is still under-salted.
+Your broth may still under-salted.
+Decide for yourself.
 Start adding salt a half a tsp at a time.
 You want it pretty salty - adding in the chicken and the noodles blunts the saltiness some.
-I would guess around 2 tsp more salt give or take...

 - Do your prep.
 Slice or shred the chicken.
 Cut up some green onion.
 Prep your herbs.
 Slice your shallot as thinly as you possibly can.
 Slice some red chili.
 Cut up the lime.
 Pre-heat your bowls.
 Make sure your broth is good and hot.
 Have it all ready to go.
 Once you start things go fast and cold pho is not good pho.